StinkOS

 Contributing

 The repo accepts PRs.
-Branch protection on master requires the headless boot test to pass; CI runs the cross-toolchain build and every host-side unit test on every push.
+Branch protection on master requires the headless boot test + 11 dedicated smoke tests to pass; CI runs the cross-toolchain build, every host-side unit test, and the full Rust toolchain build on every push.

-Open issues for any of the items in the changelog backlog -- per-process CR3, sys_fork, AC97/HDA audio, PXE install, rtl8139 / virtio-net, IPv6 -- and the rest of the multi-process and driver surface.
+Open issues for any of the items in the changelog backlog -- multi-TTY console, AML interpreter for real-laptop ACPI, OPL/MIDI Doom music, SMP bring-up (LAPIC/IOAPIC + atomic ops in PMM refcount), AC97/HDA audio, PXE install, rtl8139 / virtio-net, IPv6 -- and more Rust apps that exploit Rust's safety wins.

 Pick something small to start: there is a list of TODO §X.Y markers across the kernel that are explicitly tagged for new contributors.